-After these hair straightening findings were published, people have started suing hair-straightening manufacturers for the damages they have incurred from using the chemical products.
+After these hair straightener findings were published, people have started suing hair-straightening manufacturers for the damages and injuries they have incurred from using the chemical products.

 Who are we representing in hair straightening lawsuits?

-Our lawyers are representing individuals who used chemical hair straightening products, also known as hair relaxers, and who subsequently developed uterine cancer, endometrial cancer, ovarian cancer, and/or endometriosis resulting in a hysterectomy.
-Our lawyers can help you file your hair straightener cancer lawsuit.
+Our attorneys are representing individuals who used chemical hair straightening products, also known as hair relaxers, and who subsequently developed uterine cancer, endometrial cancer, ovarian cancer, and/or endometriosis resulting in a hysterectomy.
+Our attorneys can help you file your hair straightener cancer lawsuit.

-How long does a person need to have used hair straightening/relaxing products to be at risk?
+How long does a person need to have used hair straighteners/relaxer products to be at risk?

 TIMELINE FOR A HAIR STRAIGHTENER LAWSUIT